paul-sethi/site/README.md

 # My Website
-This repository contains all the code for paul-sethi.com
+This repository contains all the code for paul-sethi.com, including the Django web server.